maksrago/emacs-configuration/README.md

 # Maksymilian M. Rago Emacs Configuration

 #Preface
 This repository contains a series of various files that I use in order to organize and intialize my Emacs configuration.
-If you have any specific questions regarding how something works, or why I use a specific package please send all inqueries to my personal email: maxrago123@gmail.com.
+If you have any specific questions regarding how something works, or why I use a specific package please send all inqueries to my personal email, maxrago123@gmail.com.

 #.emacs
 My .emacs file simply consists of the necessary components to pull code off of conf.org (this file contains all of my actual configuration).